kuchbhi-kunal/kuchbhi-kunal/README.md

 - 👋 Hi, I’m @kuchbhi-kunal
 - 👀 I’m interested in designing and programming
-- 🌱 I’m currently learning Engineering
+- 🌱 I’m currently an Engineering student
-- 📫 You can reach me through my mail
+- 📫 You can reach me through my e-mail

 <!---
 kuchbhi-kunal/kuchbhi-kunal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.